BryanHogan/learnkorean/src/content/unit-1/korean-alphabet-hangul.md

 Choosing a career is a complex process.
 What kind of work direction you go into has a major impact on your life.
 But most people never take a step back and think about it.

 So how to choose something?
 There are 3 main building blocks that can help you find direction, the 3 P’s are: Purpose, Passion and Personality.
+## 2 Heading two
+Blog post content here.
+Choosing a career is a complex process.
+What kind of work direction you go into has a major impact on your life.
+But most people never take a step back and think about it.

+So how to choose something?
+There are 3 main building blocks that can help you find direction, the 3 P’s are: Purpose, Passion and Personality.
+## 2 Heading two
+Blog post content here.
+Choosing a career is a complex process.
+What kind of work direction you go into has a major impact on your life.
+But most people never take a step back and think about it.

+So how to choose something?
+There are 3 main building blocks that can help you find direction, the 3 P’s are: Purpose, Passion and Personality.
+## 2 Heading two
+Blog post content here.
+Choosing a career is a complex process.
+What kind of work direction you go into has a major impact on your life.
+But most people never take a step back and think about it.

+So how to choose something?
+There are 3 main building blocks that can help you find direction, the 3 P’s are: Purpose, Passion and Personality.